dotnet/docs/docs/core/run-time-config/index.md

 ## MSBuild properties

-Some run-time configuration options can be set using MSBuild properties in the *.csproj* or *.vbproj* file of SDK-style .NET Core projects.
+Some runtime configuration options can be set using MSBuild properties in the *.csproj* or *.vbproj* file of SDK-style .NET Core projects.
 MSBuild properties take precedence over options set in the *runtimeconfig.template.json* file.

 Here is an example SDK-style project file with MSBuild properties for configuring run-time behavior: